stefanchoo/mre/README.md

 # mre
-A network plateform that makes rehabilitation trainning robots move as the doctors' instruction.
+A network plateform that makes rehabilitation training robots move as the doctors' instruction.